Explainer: Is it illegal for Trump or Congress to name the impeachment whistleblower?

 “The whistleblower should be revealed because the whistleblower gave false information,” Trump told reporters on Sunday.

-Rand Paul, a Republican senator from Kansas, on Tuesday tweeted a link to an article from a right-wing news outlet that claims to have identified the whistleblower.
+Rand Paul, a Republican senator from Kentucky, on Tuesday tweeted a link to an article from a right-wing news outlet that claims to have identified the whistleblower.
 On Wednesday, the president’s son, Donald Trump Jr., tweeted a link to an article including the same name.

 Democrats, some Republicans, and members of the U.S. intelligence community have strongly objected to the effort, calling it everything from inappropriate to illegal.